apache/iotdb/docs/UserGuide/Maintenance-Tools/MLogLoad-Tool.md

 ```

 After waiting for the script execution to complete, you can check that the metadata in the IoTDB instance has been loaded correctly.

+### Q&A

+* Cannot find or load the main class MLoadLoader
+  * It may be because the environment variable $IOTDB_HOME is not set, please set the environment variable and try again